xunilrj/sandbox/sources/cpp/lru/readme.md

 We can go back to our "main.cpp" file and create our first, and useless, unit test.

 ````
-TEST_CASE("Cache.LRU.Must return -1 if not present", "[cache][lru][ok]")
+TEST_CASE("Cache.LRU.Must return -1 if not present", "[cache][lru][nok]")
 {
 }
 ````
 The test name allows a conventions that goes like "<NAMESPACE>.<CLASS>.<TESTNAME>".
 This helps you to organize your tests.
 The second parameter are tags.
 You can run tests by tags.

-I am using the "ok" tag here because I want to separate the correctness tests from the performance tests.
+I am using the "nok" tag here because I want to separate the correctness/exceptions tests from the performance tests.
+I use "ok" for correctness and "nok" for exception cases.

 We can now run out tests both from inside the "Visual Studio" when we are developing because it is more productive, but we can also run them from the command line.